Rapidops

 Changing the store footprint

-This has to do with the enablement of in-store services like curbside pick-up and sanitization of all the products in the retail shop at regular time intervals.
+This involves enabling in-store services like curbside pick-up and sanitizing all products in the retail shop at regular intervals.

 The solution

-Retailers will need to reconsider their store's footprint by going for a reduction of shopping space as much as 20% for increasing the operational area.
+Retailers will need to reconsider their store's footprint, reducing shopping space by as much as 20% to increase the operational area.

 • Use of in-store signage for promoting SMS and email subscriptions